AnaZonia/moon_notes/000 Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---

+register for AGU with Fiona by november - early bird registration

+adjustment_value = -np.log(1 - (y.mean() / A.mean()))

+I am realizing there are too many combinations to try all at once. the combinations grow really quickly.
+It is best to try one at a time, and see how they behave - register the results, and later find something ultimately better.

+right now the options are:

+- all different functional forms
+- all different parameter inclusions
+- 3 biomes
+- 2 fitting methods (nll and nls)
+- 4 intervals
+	- for 3 intervals, hard_cut or selected ranges
+- aggregated or non-aggregated data
+- with and without integrating through climate history

 compare ages with agua salud
 ask jeff hall for preliminary agua salud data make prism survey